Marc Chagall

 Stained Glass

-Happy, or reconciled, to this prison-like existence, Chagall devoted himself to painting, and also - in line with Vava's desire to "Christianize" him - executed designs for stained-glass windows for churches like Metz Cathedral (1958), the Zurich Minster (1972), the Rheims Cathedral (1974), the All Saints Church in Tudeley, England (1978) and St Stephen's Cathedral in Main, Germany (1978).
+Happy, or reconciled, to this prison-like existence, Chagall devoted himself to painting, along with some book illustration, and also - in line with Vava's desire to "Christianize" him - executed designs for stained-glass windows for churches like Metz Cathedral (1958), the Zurich Minster (1972), the Rheims Cathedral (1974), the All Saints Church in Tudeley, England (1978) and St Stephen's Cathedral in Main, Germany (1978).
 Seemingly oblivious to the significance of all this, Chagall also accepted commissions to design stained glass and murals for many public buildings in Israel.

 Chagall's final works are simple but highly expressive, an approach exemplified by paintings like The Fall of Icarus (1975), The Grand Parade (1979-80), and Couple on a Red Background (1983).
 In 1977, in recognition of his services to French art, he was awarded the Grand Cross of the Legion of Honour by the French government.
 Chagall passed away in Provence in 1985.
-Although his wife Valentina arranged his burial in a Catholic cemetery, although his daughter Ida Chagall ensured that the Jewish funeral prayer, the Kaddish, was recited at the end of the ceremony.
+Although his wife Valentina arranged his burial in a Catholic cemetery, his daughter Ida Chagall ensured that the Jewish funeral prayer, the Kaddish, was recited at the end of the ceremony.

 Works by Marc Chagall hang in many of the best art museums throughout the world, including the Guggenheim Museum New York.
 His Interior of a Synagogue in Safed (1931) is in the Jewish Art Museum, Jerusalem.

-• For more biographies, see: Famous Artists.
+• For more biographies, see: Famous Painters.

 • For details of major art periods/movements, see: History of Art.

-© visual-arts-cork.com 2008-2009 All rights reserved.
+© visual-arts-cork.com.
+All rights reserved.